Customizing the Boot Process¶

 and pxe

 .
-The use of a custom boot image is activated by setting the
+The use of a custom boot image is enabled by setting the

 following attribute in the image description: